Three more pieces of good summer signing news for Peterborough Sports FC

 They will host city side FC Peterborough of the Thurlow Nunn League on Tuesday, July 9 before travelling to United Counties League side Wisbech Town on Saturday, July 13.

-St Ives Town of the Southern Premier Central Division will entertain Sports on Tuesday, July 16 before a quality home friendly against National League side Boston United on Saturday, July 27.
+St Ives Town of the Southern Premier Central Division will entertain Sports on Tuesday, July 16 before the city side enjoy a quality home friendly against National League side Boston United on Saturday, July 27.

-Sports then tackle Stamford AFC at the Zeeco Stadium on Saturday, August 3, seven days before the start of the National League North season.
+Sports then tackle local rivals Stamford AFC at the Zeeco Stadium on Saturday, August 3, seven days before the start of the National League North season.

 STAMFORD AFC